Updated on Sept. 9, 2020.

-The easy calls have been made in dealing with California’s wildfire crisis.
-We’re clearing brush, spending on firefighters, hastening insurance claims.
+Residents may be hoping state officials resolve this quickly, but the truth is that the easy calls already have been made in handling California’s wildfire crisis.
+We’re clearing brush, spending more on firefighters, hastening insurance claims.
 We’ve tied the pay of utility executives to their companies’ safety records.
 To save lives — and liability costs — during red flag conditions, we’ve cut power to great swaths of the state.

-We’ve spent billions: Rare is the press release from Gov. Gavin Newsom that does not include a litany of wildfire actions.
-But it hasn’t been enough, and as Californians now face the realities of climate change by the terrified millions, the only choices left are hard vs. hard: Black out even more people.
-Ban wildland homebuilding.
+We’ve spent billions, but it hasn’t been enough, and as Californians now face the realities of climate change, the only choices left are hard vs. hard: Ban wildland homebuilding.
 Bury power lines.
 Build microgrids.
-Break up the state’s largest utility — the bankrupt one supplying half of the state — and give its aging, spark-spewing equipment to taxpayers or customers or hedge funds or Warren Buffett.
+Break up the state’s largest utility and give its aging, spark-spewing equipment to taxpayers or customers or hedge funds or Warren Buffett.
 Burn nature before it burns you.

-So what are our options at this point, assuming we get through this season?
+So what are our options at this point?
 Here are a few — with pros, cons and political odds.

 The idea: One in three homes in California is in an area at risk for wildfire.
 Those residences, poised on the edge of, and sometimes in the midst of rugged, flammable wildlands, are increasingly in peril.
 And too often, only the rich can afford the kind of insurance that’s necessary to rebuild.